Bundle Sticks Farm is a working farm & education site.

 FARMING:

 We are farming the land in a sustainable, holistic manner, focused on the production and post-harvest handling of an abundance of quality craft materials including broomcorn for brooms, flowers for wreaths and dried arrangements, willows for basketry and structures, and wool.
+We also have u-pick flowers and a fresh flower CSA.

 CRAFTING: